mia-platform/documentation/docs/microfrontend-composer/external-components/overview.md

 Due to the nature of [manifests](/microfrontend-composer/external-components/manifest.md) and their retrieval dynamic policy, the ESM option is more than recommended.

-Webcomponents can be build with any library (lit, stencil, and so on...) or going fully native.
-Examples with `lit` are provided [`@micro-lc/layout`](https://github.com/@micro-lc/layout) library while `micro-lc` [itself](https://github.com/micro-lc/micro-lc/main/packages/orchestrator/src/web-component/micro-lc.ts) is an example of a native webcomponent.
+Web Components can be build with any library (lit, stencil, and so on...) or going fully native.
+Examples with `lit` are provided [`@micro-lc/layout`](https://github.com/@micro-lc/layout) library while `micro-lc` [itself](https://github.com/micro-lc/micro-lc/main/packages/orchestrator/src/web-component/micro-lc.ts) is an example of a native Web Component.

-`vite` turned out to be very natural and comfortable tool to bundle and inspect webcomponents by embedding them in a test html page.
+`vite` turned out to be very natural and comfortable tool to bundle and inspect Web Components by embedding them in a test html page.
 The bundler, which is `rollup` provides the capabilities to:

 1. select which sources to use as entry points.
-For instance, webcomponents can be bundled separately or all together in a unique bundle.
+For instance, Web Components can be bundled separately or all together in a unique bundle.
 Your use case is the only reference on whether to go the former or the latter way;
 2. separate external sources, like manifests;
 3. add external assets like images, fonts and so on...